-action: The basic type of action to be taken when this argument is encountered at the command line.
-For more information visit the argparser documentation.

-allow_multiple: Whether the same option may be available on different parsers.
-This is useful when the same option is available on different commands, such as "avocado run" or "avocado list".
+- action : The basic type of action to be taken when this argument is encountered at the command line.
+For more information visit the argparser documentation. - allow_multiple : Whether the same option may be available on different parsers.
+This is useful when the same option is available on different commands, such as "avocado run" or "avocado list". - argparse_type : A possibly different type for the command line handling of an option.
+For instance, when an option has a "key_type" of "list", its respective configuration file entry will expect a string that can be evaluated to a Python list, but that is far from convenient to set on the command line.
+With this argument, a function that will, for instance, split a comma separated list may be used, resulting in command line users being able to provide convenient input.

+'''

 as_dict (regex=None)

+'''